A. Program Goals

 Completion of the thesis project requires both that the written thesis be accepted by the committee and that the student orally present his or her findings.

 The course requirements are listed below.
 A student is expected to involve his or her advisor and/or the program director in the course selection process so that course work is well suited to the student’s objectives.
-The Experimental Research Program Committee must approve departures from the specified curriculum, as well as acceptance of transfer credit.
+The Experimental Research Program Committee must approve departures from the specified curriculum and applications for transfer credit.

-PSY 509 Proseminar in Experimental Psychology (0 credits) (taken four times--every semester for two years)
+PSY 509 Proseminar in Experimental Psychology (1 credit) (taken 4 times--every semester for four semesters—for a total of 4 credits)

 PSY 511 Univariate Statistics and Experimental Methodology (4 credits)